UPDATED for 2025

 If you are a Canadian television or movie producer who has not received any government funding or tax breaks or loans or grants, etc., we’d love to hear from you.
 (SPOILER: in our many years, we’ve never heard from anyone.
 They don’t exist.)

-So the taxpayer-subsidized programs get bought with taxpayer dollars to be put on the taxpayer’s subsidized broadcaster’s channels.
+So the taxpayer-subsidized programs and contractors get bought with taxpayer dollars to be put on the taxpayer’s subsidized broadcaster’s channels.
 What kind of economy do you call that?

 We could also add the additional value of legal, regulatory, and other anti-competitive protections given to the CBC (such as mandatory carry) — it is simply incalculable, but would surely have to be measured in the many millions.

-Beyond the direct federal funding (currently at least $1.2 billion), the maybe $200 million (at the very least) which we really should all add to that does not represent the total cost to Canadians, by any means.
-There is also the incalculable cost to the state-owned CBC’s competitors in terms of their loss of advertising dollars.
-Also, the cost of competitive bids to secure programming such as NHL games and the Olympics, which the CBC bids up using taxpayer dollars, is impossible to estimate but is surely mammoth in scale.
+Beyond the direct federal funding (currently at least $1.9 billion), and the maybe $200 million (at the very least) of subsidized programming, and the subsidized contractors and staff — all of which we really should add to that — this still does not represent the total cost to Canadian taxpayers by any means.
+There is also the incalculable cost to the state-owned CBC’s competitors in terms of their loss of advertising dollars and profits.
+And the loss of competitors entering the industry in the first place (who would enter this industry under these conditions?).
+There is also the cost of competitive bids to secure programming such as NHL games and the Olympics and other special events, which the CBC bids up using taxpayer dollars.
+This dollar value is impossible to estimate but is surely mammoth in scale.

-All of that notwithstanding, we stick with the $1.2 billion amount.
+All of that notwithstanding, we will stick with the $1.9 billion yearly amount this year.
 We just hope Canadians’ eyes are wide open.
+Most eyes are not, and some Canadians are covering their eyes.

 We feel state-owned and state-funded media should simply be banned in Canada, and that notion should be enshrined in our constitution.
 Canada is supposed to be a free and democratic country.
-But with a state-owned media, state-funded media and news media, that is all but impossible.
+But with a state-owned media, state-funded media and news media, a free market does not exist, and so that is all but impossible.
 The CBC and its “business model” sound more like something belonging to a different kind of country.
+One that isn’t strong and free.